Clean messy JSON

 Use these when the problem is not “format this” but “help me inspect this safely and understand what changed.”

 Use Local Code Format when you want to clean JSON, validate a payload, format SQL, inspect HTML, or compare text changes without pasting sensitive material into a random third-party tool.
-The goal is simple: help you finish the job fast and move to the next step without digging through filler.
+Open the tool, paste what you have, get the result, and move on.